GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 Departments are encouraged to establish workload committees consisting of faculty, staff and graduate students who are current or former Teaching Assistants or Project Assistants to review new and existing workloads for Teaching and Project Assistants annually, identify persistent workload problems and recommend remedies to the department.
 If a workload committee does not exist, one may be established at the request of a majority of the Departmental Teaching and Project Assistants.

-The appointment level shall be based on the department’s determination of the amount of time it should normally take to perform the assigned duties including orientation and training.
+The appointment level for Teaching Assistants or Project Assistants shall be based on the department’s determination of the amount of time it should normally take to perform the assigned duties including orientation and training.
 Satisfactory performance of these duties shall not require an effort exceeding three hundred and sixty (360) hours per semester for a halftime (50%) academic year pay basis appointment; one thousand and forty (1040) hours per year for a halftime (50%) annual pay basis appointment; eight hundred and sixty-seven (867) hours per ten-month period for a halftime (50%) ten-month pay basis appointment; or a proportional number of hours for other durations or percentages of appointment.

 The number of hours are stated for the full appointment period, but hours needed to carry out required duties may fluctuate over portions of the appointment period.
 As soon as the University becomes aware of substantial fluctuations which will occur the employee will be so notified.
 Except for full time (100%) appointments, if the University knew or should with the exercise of reasonable diligence have known of a substantial increase in the number of hours needed to carry out required duties during a particular period and did not so notify the employee, the employee shall not be required to work more than forty (40) hours in any one week.